 The meeting was held virtually using ZOOM software.
 All members could be seen and heard using the audio and video functions.

-Present: Cllrs: E Fairclough (Chair), K Shaw, S Birkby, T Saunders, J Carlon, P Lee, S Leith, C Pearson and C Wagstaff.
+Present: Cllrs: E Fairclough (Chair), K Shaw, S Birkby, T Saunders, J Carlon, P Lee, S Leith and C Pearson.

-In attendance: Ward Councillor M Cummings, the Clerk to the Council and one member of the public.
+In attendance: Ward Councillors F Heptinstall and M Cummings, the Clerk to the Council and two members of the public.

-Apologies were received from Cllr A Manifield and Cllr F Heptinstall (WMDC Ward Councillors).
-Cllr Wagstaff will be joining the meeting late.
+Apologies were received from Cllr A Manifield (WMDC Ward Councillor).

 Resolved to note the reasons for absence.